 The payroll used in the calculation is a bit tricky.
 New employees may not be allowed to make contributions right away.
 Organized labor participants may be excluded altogether.
 Bear this in mind when estimating the total contributions toward the plan.

 If the tax authorities conclude that your company does not run sufficient payroll, the contributions may be reduced.
 That said, very small companies with just a few employees have successfully established ESOPs.

 Don’t forget to factor in the cash required to make purchase of company shares or to pay off the loan used for the ESOP.
 You will also need cash to buy back the shares from the departing employees.
 You should make sure the business cash flow is sufficient to cover all these obligations over the plan’s duration.

 An important point to bear in mind is just how dependent the company is on the skills and daily contribution of departing owners.
 If an owner possesses the know-how and skill other staff members lack, the owner departure could prove devastating to the business.

-To avoid this, make sure the company has a proper management succession plan in place, allowing for time and training of the professional managers who will take over once the owners leave.
+To avoid this, make sure the company has a proper management succession plan in place.
+Allow for time and training of the professional managers who will take over once the owners leave.
 Lenders offering funds for an ESOP may require that the departing owners stay on as consultants for some time after the buyout is completed.

-Lastly, the entire team at the company needs to decide if everyone is comfortable with the idea of employee business ownership.
+Lastly, the entire team at the company needs to decide if everyone feels comfortable with the idea of employee business ownership.
 Staff who become owners must understand that they will assume additional responsibilities for business operations and become privy to sensitive financial and operational information.
 The employees step up to being independent business owners.
-If they are unwilling to share in the responsibilities of owning a company, they should not be misled into an ESOP, despite the financial benefits of such a plan.
+But what if they don’t want to share in the responsibilities of owning a company?
+Then they should not get into an ESOP, despite the financial benefits of such a plan.